 A tip I’ve learned is don’t get your piping bag tip too close to the part of the cookie you want to ice.
 The closer you get, the shakier the line will look if you don’t have a very steady hand.
 Let the icing drop from about 7 inches and draw the outline of the cookie first, then fill it up.

-We’ve included some videos to help you out.
+We’ve included a video to help you out.
 One recipe will be enough to decorate a LOT of cookies.
 Use the entire recipe if you’re making more than 50 cookies.

 Also, don’t put any flavoring in it if you need a white icing.
 Almond or vanilla flavorings are brown, and you will get a beige colored icing.

 Optional: ½ teaspoon extract (vanilla, lemon or almond)

 - In the bowl of your electric mixer (or with a hand mixer), beat the confectioners’ sugar and meringue powder until combined.
 Add the water and beat on medium to high speed until very glossy and stiff peaks form (5 to 7 minutes).